megarcia/HTCondor_examples/README.md

 This example illustrates running HTCondor workflows.

-Before you start, you need to get the two Landsat image files from my [Google Drive](https://drive.google.com/open?id=0B4-FFhSfVlLyQnNrbVlDeUhyZG8).
-They are too large for me to keep on GitHub, and I can't figure out a place to put them for you to download directly to the HTCondor system.
-Go to that link and then right click and choose "Download" for each file to save them to your own computer (they're safe, I promise).
-Then in your HTCondor account:
+Before you start, you need to get the two Landsat image files to be processed.
+They are too large for me to keep in this project on GitHub, and I don't have a place to put them for you to download directly to the HTCondor system.
+First, in your HTCondor account:

 ```
 $ cd ~/HTCondor_examples
 $ cd image_processing
 $ mkdir images
 ```

+The next step depends on where you are working. **If you are on one of the UW-Madison CHTC *submit-X* nodes**, you are welcome to copy the images from my own *gluster* directory:

+`$ cp /mnt/gluster/megarcia/HTCondor_examples/images/* images/`

-Now FTP the *.h5* image files from your computer to your new `~/HTCondor_examples/image_processing/images` subdirectory.
+If you are working on an HTCondor system somewhere else, open a tab in your browser to my [Google Drive folder](https://drive.google.com/open?id=0B4-FFhSfVlLyQnNrbVlDeUhyZG8) and then right click and choose "Download" for each file to save them to your own computer (they're safe, I promise), then FTP the *.h5* image files from your computer to your new `~/HTCondor_examples/image_processing/images` subdirectory.

-The datafiles in your new *images* subdirectory are Landsat 5 images of northeastern Minnesota for dates in 2010 and 2011 almost exactly 1 year apart.
+The datafiles now in your new *images* subdirectory are Landsat 5 images of northeastern Minnesota for dates in 2010 and 2011 almost exactly 1 year apart.
 Within that time, a large forest fire occurred near the middle of the image.
-(The effects of another large, earlier forest fire are also visible in the northern part of both images.)
 We often examine the extent and severity of forest fires using calculated vegetation indices and before-and-after image differencing methods.
 Each of these datafiles contains metadata information and images that I have already processed from raw data to show surface reflectance measurements in six spectral bands (blue, green, red, near infrared, and two in the shortwave infrared range).

 #### Part 2a: Short workflow